The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 1944Cover GirlLong Ago (and Far Away)Jerome KernIra GershwinCharles VidorRita Haworth (dubbed by Martha Mears)Oscar Nomination

-**NOT written specifically for the movie (see above).
+**NOT explicitly written for the movie (see above).

 Jay Livingston